Taliban: Violence against civilians

-The United Nations reported that the number of civilians killed by both the Taliban and pro-government forces in the war rose nearly 50% between 2007 and 2009.
+The United Nations reported that the number of civilians killed by both the Taliban and pro-government forces in the war rose by nearly 50% between 2007 and 2009.
 The high number of civilians killed by the Taliban is blamed in part on their increasing use of improvised explosive devices (IEDs), "for instance, 16 IEDs have been planted in girls' schools" by the Taliban.

 In 2009, Colonel Richard Kemp, formerly Commander of British forces in Afghanistan and the intelligence coordinator for the British government, drew parallels between the tactics and strategy of Hamas in Gaza to those of the Taliban.
 Kemp wrote:

 Like Hamas in Gaza, the Taliban in southern Afghanistan are masters at shielding themselves behind the civilian population and then melting in among them for protection.
 Women and children are trained and equipped to fight, collect intelligence, and ferry arms and ammunition between battles.
 Female suicide bombers are increasingly common.
 The use of women to shield gunmen as they engage NATO forces is now so normal it is deemed barely worthy of comment.
 Schools and houses are routinely booby-trapped.
 Snipers shelter in houses deliberately filled with women and children.